VMoskov/RANSAC/README.md

-# Robust Linear Regression using RANSAC
+# RANSAC - Random Sample Consensus

 This project provides a from-scratch implementation of the **RANSAC (Random Sample Consensus)** algorithm in Python.
 It demonstrates how to robustly fit a linear model to 2D data that has been significantly corrupted with outliers, succeeding where traditional methods fail.